 The electronic support measures (ESM) system comprises digital narrow band and wide band receivers and associated antennae, providing close to 100 % probability of intercept (POI).
 The digital receiver is equipped with interferometer antenna arrays.

 The ESM obtains the electronic order of battle (EOB) data and intercepts, characterises and identifies signals, defines their direction of arrival, generating and displaying warning information.
-The ESM system operates autonomously and allows real time ESM analysis and presentation to the ESM operator on board the aircraft.
-ESM data is recorded during missions for post mission tactical and technical analysis.
-Information is transferred to other onboard systems including the command and control system and the radio data link-controller.
+The system operates autonomously and allows real time ESM analysis and presentation to its operator on board the aircraft.

 The radar receivers cover low band (7GHz to 2GHz), mid band (2GHz to 18GHz) and high band (28GHz to 40GHz).